 Internal linking is largely utilized for website navigation and keeping a simple website structure.
 While this is largely a user experience advantage, a logical website layout saves you money on crawling by enabling search engines to index more pages on each visit.
 This takes us to point three.

 3. Internal links contribute to effective site design.

 To handle internal link building, you will need certain high-quality SEO tools like ours to save time and get better results.
 Check out our internal linking plugin for WordPress.

 What is the right number?

-There is no one solution with so many difficult SEOs (and I am speaking just from an SEO viewpoint).
+There is no one solution to so many difficult SEOs (and I am speaking just from an SEO viewpoint).
 There is a fine line between developing a site structure that is too deep (resulting in pages that are many links distant from high-authority sites) and too flat (giving rise to a scenario similar to the one described above).
 While many SEOs advocate flat design, the fundamental issue is that it regards every link as equal.

 Do you have 150 (or more) sites that all deserve the same treatment from the home page and should all have the same PageRank or Juice?
 Most likely not!
 Hence, we use a balanced and hierarchical strategy, concentrating internal PageRank on the most critical sites.
-Finally, though it may be outdated, the 100-link rule is certainly a good starting point for most sites.
+Finally, though it may be outdated, the 100-link rule is a good starting point for most sites.